 Telemarketers and sellers are required to search the National Do-Not-Call Registry at least once every 31 days and "scrub" their call lists by deleting the numbers of consumers who have registered.
 The first five area codes are free.
 There is an annual fee for each additional area code.

 Links to National Do-Not-Call Registries

-For your convenience, here are the links to the three national Do-Not-Call Registries.
+For your convenience, here is the link to the National Do-Not-Call Registry Site.